elerch/aws-sdk-for-zig/README.md

 * Implement generic response body -> Response type handling (right now, this is hard-coded)
 * Implement codegen for services with xml structures (using Smithy models)
 * Implement codegen for others (using Smithy models)
-* Issue PR in c libraries for full static musl build support (see Dockerfile)
+* Switch to aws-c-cal upsream once PR for full static musl build support is merged (see Dockerfile)
 * Remove compiler 0.7.1 shims when 0.8.0 is released

 Compiler wishlist/watchlist: